-ZZ Biotech’s 3K3A-APC is a genetically engineered variant of recombinant APC, a serine protease.
-APC has two biochemical pathways in the body.
-APC exerts anticoagulant activity by inactivation of Factor Va and VIIIa, and it exerts cytoprotective activity primarily through interaction with the endothelial protein C receptor (EPCR) and protease-activated receptor-1 (PAR-1).
-3K3A-APC was designed through elegant biochemistry and molecular biology as a safer, second-generation version of Eli Lilly’s approved drug, with greatly reduced anti-coagulant activity.
+3K3A-APC is a genetically engineered variant of human activated protein C (APC), a serine protease with two biochemical pathways in the body.
+APC exerts anticoagulant activity by inactivation of Factor Va and VIIIa, and it exerts cytoprotective and anti-inflammatory activities primarily through interaction with the endothelial protein C receptor (EPCR) and protease-activated receptor-1 (PAR-1).
+However, at therapeutic doses, natural APC introduces an unacceptable risk for bleeding due to its anticoagulant activity.
+ZZ Biotech’s experimental drug 3K3A-APC was designed through elegant biochemistry and molecular biology to enhance the beneficial cytoprotective and anti-inflammatory activities of APC while greatly reducing its anti-coagulant activity to eliminate bleeding risk.